 - ONU (2019) Report of the Working Group of Experts on People of African Descent.
 Visit to Argentina (A/HRC/42/59/Add.2).
 Disponible: https://documents-dds-ny.un.org/doc/UNDOC/GEN/G19/242/57/PDF/G1924257.pdf?OpenElement

-Our regions are bound by multiple vibrant transnational languages and cultures, by rich Indigenous traditions of intellectual, spiritual and scientific knowledge, as well as resistance, multiple migrations, diasporas, invention and trade.
+Our regions and countries are bound by multiple vibrant transnational languages and cultures, by rich Indigenous traditions of intellectual, spiritual and scientific knowledge, as well as resistance, multiple migrations, diasporas, invention and trade.

-Our own work in immersive, experiential and intercultural education must break from a history of alignment with paternalist research, mission work, development, and aid agendas that have reproduced racist attitudes, structures and outcomes.
+The work of immersive, experiential and intercultural education must break from a history of alignment with paternalist research, mission work, development, and aid agendas that have reproduced racist attitudes, structures and outcomes.

-We commit to advance the scholarship, expertise, recruitment, access, presence and learning of Black and Indigenous staff, students and scholars of color from Latin America, the Caribbean and the US.
+We commit to advance the scholarship, expertise, recruitment, access, presence, teaching and learning by Black and Indigenous persons and by staff, students and scholars of color from Latin America, the Caribbean and the US.